spa-nlp/spa-nlp.github.io/cfp.md

 ## Call for Papers

+Large parametric language models have achieved dramatic empirical success across many applications.
+However, these models lack several desirable properties such as explainability (providing provenance), privacy (ability to remove knowledge from the model), robust controllability, and debuggability.
+On the other hand, nonparametric models provide many of these features by design such as provenance, ability to incorporate/remove information.
+However, these models often suffer from weaker empirical performance as compared to deep parametric models.

+Recently, many works have independently proposed a middle ground that combines a parametric model (that encodes logic) with a nonparametric model (that retrieves knowledge) in various areas from question answering over natural languages to complex reasoning over knowledge bases to even protein structure predictions.
+Given the increasingly promising results on various tasks of such semiparametric model, we believe this area is ripe for targeted investigation on understanding efficiency, generalization, limitations, widening its applicability, etc. As a result, we want to host a workshop on this topic.

 This workshop aims to invite researchers to share their latest work in designing and understanding semiparametric models.
 We will welcome papers / work-in-progress on several topics (but not limited to):